jarokaz/Azure_AI_Infrastructure/Labs/Lab00-Setup/readme.md

 tar -xf azcopy.tar.gz
 sudo ./install.sh
 ```

+If you want to monitor the jobs using Tensorboard you need to open port 6006 on your virtual machine.

 ## Create the workshop's resource group and storage
 All Azure resources created during the workshop will be hosted in the same resource group.
 It will simplify navigation and clean-up.
 This streamlined approach will work well for the workshop but does not represent the best practice for more complex production deployments.
 Refer to you organization's Azure guidance when setting up production grade environments.